-Earlier this week, my three kids and I took a hike on top of Vail mountain.
+Last summer, my three kids and I took a hike on top of Vail mountain.
 The wildflowers were starting to bloom—Indian paintbrush, heartleaf arnica, and lupine.
-After about an hour, my daughter, who is seven, started to whine.
+After about an hour, my daughter, who was seven at the time, started to whine.
 “My feet are killing me,” she said.
 It’s no wonder.
 She was literally dragging them down the trail.

 Then she found a giant stick, which transformed into a staff that gave her superior powers over her brothers in some fantasy story line concocted between the three of them.
 A marmot sighting, a long drink of water, and the promise of a trip to Rocky Mountain Chocolate Factory in Vail Village propelled her back to the top of the gondola.

 When hiking with kids, it’s wise to be tactical.
 If magical sticks fail you, try the following strategies of persuasion.

 Start by ratcheting back your own expectations about mileage goals and calories burned.
 The point of the hike isn’t that you get your cardio up, but that you’re instilling a love of adventure, the outdoors, and nature in your child.

 If a child has fun on an easy half mile hike when they’re four years old, they’ll want to do longer more rigorous hikes as they get older.

 Go on hikes in the morning when kids are rested and well fed.
 Clearly you want to avoid nap time for the toddler set.
 For older kids, just after lunch works, too.
 Set out on an adventure when kids are tired and hungry, and you’re heading down a trail of tears.

 3. “Hike” is a four letter word